Euthanasia Becomes More Mainstream in Canada – United States, Next?

 “They’re all part of the same ideology–socialism–which is all about turning people into nothing more than a mass of cells that don’t have any particular importance and therefore, are expendable, depending upon the needs of the collective, which can eliminate them because they demand attention and consume resources,” said Dunn.

-“Whenever you develop an ideology that is based upon the welfare of the collective, it means that in order to go forward in efforts to further this altruistic idea of helping the collective, you have to decide upon people that should be eliminated, then they won’t be taking resources from the rest of us,” said Dunn.
+“Whenever you develop an ideology that is based upon the welfare of the collective, it means that to go forward in efforts to further this altruistic idea of helping the collective, you have to decide upon people that should be eliminated, then they won’t be taking resources from the rest of us,” said Dunn.
 “If we look at ethics and morality over a period of centuries and eons, this is probably the dividing point of the questions: What is the value of a human life?
 What’s the value of a human individual?
 When did they not become valuable and become a burden, and should they be eliminated?”

 Misfits and the Despairing